Home Page of All Travelogues, (now at dawnkramer.info)

 On the way, we saw so many downed trees and power lines and places with no roofs.
 Piles of debris line the roads.
 We drove through an area that is now green, but Andrew said it was all brown after the hurricane.
 All the houses we could see on the hillsides were formerly invisible from the road because the trees had been so tall and leafy.
 Andrew lamented the loss of a particular iconic old tree in Treasure Beach that was downed by the storm.
 We too have a fondness for old trees.
 Currently we are working on a winter video in the Arnold Arboretum that features what remains of a Beech tree planted there in 1886.

 We drove through Black River, the place that was hit the hardest by the storm.
 The devastation is tragic, really heartbreaking.
-Even two old churches and a courthouse, all made of stone, were demolished by the ocean's storm surge and high winds.
+Even two old churches and the courthouse, all made of stone, were demolished by the ocean's storm surge and high winds.
 So you can imagine how the wooden houses with tin roofs fared.
 I thought about taking some photos for this travelogue, but it seemed somehow disrespectful, so I did not.
 We arrived in the dark and hit the hay pretty early since we didn't need any more food and were wiped out.

 Treasure Beach had its share of damage, but generally fared much better than Black River.
 Drew's Escape, as our rental is called, is higher off the beach so it pretty much survived the storm.